 In this article, we are going to show how to resize HDD/SSD drive partitions keeping user and system data.
 Partition resizing is a common task if your hard drive needs to be replaced in any case (except failure) or you would like to reorganize stored data in a new way.

 Since there are few major platforms on the market - Windows, Linux, OS X - we are going to overview resizing solutions for all of them.
 All of these systems have built-in tools and you will learn how to resize partitions with the help of them.
+Use the links below to jump to the section of the article that you’d like to read, depending on the OS you use:

 Before any partition-related actions are taken, please backup all your data to the separate drive or another storage device.
 If you don’t have the right tool yet, you may download a FREE trial of CloudBerry software for Windows Server backup, Mac backup and Linux backup that can handle this preparation task for you.